-Gatepost has news and announcements about the artists and makers C&C showcase in pop-up exhibitions.
-Be the first to receive notification of C&C's events by subscribing to our regular newsletters using the sign up form on our contact page.
+Gatepost has news about the artists and makers C&C showcase online and in our exhibitions.
+To receive notification of C&C's exhibitions subscribe to the newsletter using the sign up form by clicking here.

 Group exhibition at BallroomArts, Aldeburgh